Broadway (typeface): History

+Shortly after the original release, Sol Hess from the Lanston Monotype Company began working on Broadway Engraved, a monotype that would release in 1928 (img 2).
+Hess continued to add to the Broadway font, creating lowercase options in 1929 (img 3).
+That same year, Benton returned to Broadway once more to create Broadway Condensed.

-Digital Copies
+Digital versions

 Digital versions are now made by Linotype, Elsner+Flake, Monotype, Bitstream, and URW++.
 Similar fonts, such as ITC Manhattan and Glitzy are sold by ITC and Ingrimayne Type respectively.